yoyongxuan/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to sort students by name
-2. Address Book shows a sorted list of persons in ascending alphabetical order
+2. CadetHQ shows a sorted list of persons in ascending alphabetical order

     Use case ends.